lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/apply-for-something/apply-for-something-we-do/apply.md

 Things to consider include:

-* the parts of the application the user may get wrong and how can we help them correct it quickly and accurately
+* the parts of the application the user may get wrong and how we can help them correct it quickly and accurately
-* the channels users may use to access the services
+* the channels users may use to access the service
 * the best measures to capture user experience across the journey
 * what makes up a multi-stage application and what do we need to consider in the background to make it work
 * the best method to submit evidence and when